Leaving Neverland: Synopsis

 Director Dan Reed described Leaving Neverland as a "study of the psychology of child sexual abuse, told through two ordinary families ... groomed for twenty years by a pedophile masquerading as a trusted friend."
-In the film, Wade Robson and James Safechuck allege that Jackson sexually abused them when they were children–Safechuck beginning in 1988, Robson beginning in 1990.
-They give graphic descriptions of Jackson's alleged sex acts, including masturbation, oral sex, and anal sex, which they claim took place at his home, Neverland Ranch, and other locations.
+In the film, Wade Robson and James Safechuck allege that Jackson sexually abused them when they were children–Safechuck from 1988 to 1992 and Robson from 1990 to 1996.
+They give graphic descriptions of Jackson's alleged sex acts, including masturbation, oral sex and anal sex, which they say took place at his home, Neverland Ranch, and other locations.

-Robson and Safechuck claim that these acts were regarded as "romantic", and that they did not realize they were inappropriate until adulthood.
-Safechuck says Jackson once took him shopping for an engagement ring (which he kept as memorabilia) and later held a mock wedding.
-He began therapy in 2013 and recalled his trauma for the first time.
-His mother, Stephanie Safechuck, describes feeling elated and dancing when Jackson died in 2009.
+Robson and Safechuck claim that Jackson said these acts were "romantic," and that they did not realize they were inappropriate until adulthood.
+Safechuck also claims that Jackson took him shopping for an engagement ring and later held a mock wedding.
+Safechuck alleges that around the time of Jackson's criminal trial in 2005, he told his mother that Jackson "wasn't a good person."
+Safechuck asserts to have begun therapy in 2013, thus recalling his trauma for the first time.
+Safechuck's mother Stephanie describes feeling elated and dancing upon hearing of Jackson's death in 2009: "'Oh thank God, he can't hurt any more children!'
+Those were my thoughts."
 Robson says Jackson told him to distrust women.
 Both men claimed that Jackson tried pushing them away from their families and "brainwashing" them.
-Jackson allegedly sent the two men "love letters" and set up security systems at Neverland to prevent other people from witnessing their sexual acts.
+Jackson allegedly sent the two men love letters and set up security systems at Neverland to prevent other people from witnessing the abuse.

-Safechuck claims Jackson eventually replaced him with Brett Barnes; Robson claims he was replaced by actor Macaulay Culkin, who is two years older, because Jackson preferred prepubescent boys.
-Robson says he was given Jackson memorabilia as a child; he is photographed burning those items at the end of the film.
+Safechuck says Jackson eventually replaced him with Brett Barnes; Robson claims he was replaced by the actor Macaulay Culkin, who is two years older, because Jackson preferred prepubescent boys.
+Robson says he was given Jackson memorabilia as a child, and is photographed burning the items.